max-leuthaeuser/CPSTextInterpreter/README.rst

 ################################################################################

 This document describes the CPSTextInterpreter repository and how to build and use it.
-For information about CPSText as a language itself, you can visit the wiki (coming soon).
+For information about CPSText (previously NaoText) as a language itself, you can read the publications (coming soon).

 Part I. The repository layout
 --------------------------------------------------------------------------------